Ching-Hsiang-18/InvChecker-PX4-artifact/docs/PX4-case-study-README.md

 ### Install and Run PX4

-Install, compile, and run PX4 following the official guide at https://docs.px4.io/main/en/dev_setup/dev_env.html.
+Install, compile, and run PX4 following the official guide [here](https://docs.px4.io/main/en/dev_setup/dev_env.html).
 For this case study, we use the **Typhoon H480** vehicle model.

 To run the simulation with visualization, execute the following command in your terminal: